Query syntax

 Items in a SELECT list can be expressions.
 These expressions evaluate to a single value and produce one output column, with an optional explicit alias.

 If the expression doesn't have an explicit alias, it receives an implicit alias according to the rules for implicit aliases, if possible.
-Otherwise, the column is anonymous and you cannot refer to it by name elsewhere in the query.
+Otherwise, the column is anonymous and you can't refer to it by name elsewhere in the query.

 SELECT expression.*